 Cheshire East public transport news and notices

-- From 15 June 2020 you must wear a face covering unless you are exempt - if you do not you may be refused travel or fined.
+- You must wear a face covering unless you are exempt - if you do not you may be refused travel or fined.
 Exemptions include young children, people with disabilities and those with breathing difficulties

 Travelling Safely on FlexiLink

-Cheshire East Council's demand-responsive FlexiLink service will restart on 3 August 2020.
+Cheshire East Council's demand-responsive FlexiLink service restarted on 3 August 2020.
 Please see specific guidance for using the FlexiLink service during the pandemic.

 Bus pass applications and replacements

 There are number of shopmobility services that operate within the Cheshire East Borough.
-These services closed due to Covid-19/coronavirus but are now beginning to reopen and notify their customers.
 See our Shopmobility service pages for details.

 Due to the ongoing Covid-19 virus pandemic and Government instructions for people to work from home and self-isolate, some of our services continue to be reduced or suspended.
 We are sorry for the inconvenience this may cause and we look forward to reintroducing services as soon as it is safe to do so.